- Destination: Amsterdam

 Along the river Amstel (18 km)

 Today we’ll take the tram to Amstelveen, from where we walk swiftly out of town, through a polder to arrive at the river Amstel.
 We follow this meandering river for a while, where we shortly leave it to walk through the peculiar Amstel Park.
 A little later we leave the Amstel to take you through some typical Amsterdam boroughs and parks and arrive at the city center.
 We’ll lead you along the famous flea market on the Waterloo square, over the Magere Brug (a famous drawbridge), along museum Hermitage back to the Amstel.
-We’ll follow the Amstel for a little while again, until we take you back to the hotel along the canals.
+We’ll follow the Amstel for a little while again, until we take you back to the Leidscheplein again.

 There is ample room for extending this trip.
 There are many museums in Amsterdam (the Rijksmuseum, Van Gogh Museum, Hermitage, Eye Filmmuseum).
 You can shop for days, there is a wonderful Zoo Artis, and so much more (just look in any guide book).
 Apart from that Amsterdam is also a good place to visit some sights in the surroundings of the city, like the windmills of the Zaanse Schans, Volendam and Marken.
 If the weather is particularly nice, even a visit to the beach of Zandvoort is not that far from the city.
 In shore, plenty of reasons to extend for few days and enjoy Amsterdam a little more.